-11. Evidence of good practice
+10. Evidence of good practice

-It is recommended that, for assurance purposes, annual audits to assess the standard of cleanliness are carried out.
+It is recommended that, for assurance purposes, audits to assess the standard of cleanliness are carried out in accordance with the National Standards of Healthcare Cleanliness 2021.
 An audit tool is available to download at www.infectionpreventioncontrol.co.uk.

-12. Infection Prevention and Control resources, education and training

-The Community Infection Prevention and Control (IPC) Team have produced a wide range of innovative educational and IPC resources designed to assist your Practice in achieving compliance with The Health and Social Care Act 2008: Code of Practice on the prevention and control of infections and related guidance and CQC registration requirements.
+11. Infection Prevention and Control resources, education and training educational and IPC resources designed to assist your General Practice in achieving compliance with the Health and Social Care Act 2008: code of practice on the prevention and control of infection and related guidance and CQC registration requirements.